AckeeCZ/OTPass/README.md

-### OTP demo
+### OTP

-Sample library to work with one time passwords based on the RFC4226
+Module for HOTP and TOTP one time password codes without any dependencies for Node.